-Coronavirus: Countries shut borders over new variant in southern Africa
+Coronavirus: Countries shut borders over new South Africa variant

 - Published

-More countries are tightening their travel restrictions after the discovery of a new coronavirus variant in South Africa earlier this week.
+More countries are tightening their travel restrictions after a new coronavirus variant was identified in South Africa earlier this week.

 The UK, Singapore and Japan are among those rushing in stricter quarantine measures and banning flights from South Africa and neighbouring countries.